 Insulation Removal and Replacement

 Homeowners requiring attic rat removal need to ensure they engage the services of a company that provides thorough attic cleaning and restoration.
 Our pest control professionals will perform attic insulation removal to expose the pests’ hiding places.
-Art Plumbing, AC & Electric has been performing attic rat removal in South Florida since 1983.
+Art Plumbing, AC & Electric has been performing attic rat removal in Florida since 1983.
 We can remove the attic rats, restore the attic surfaces and then replace the insulation once the pests have been removed.